 Approximately 5,000 students are currently enrolled at Teachers College in programs leading to both Master and Doctoral degrees in fields ranging from clinical and organizational psychology to curriculum and teaching.
 Nearly 130 full-time faculty members teach and conduct research in the College's various departments.

 Teachers College ranks consistently in the top ten graduate schools of education in the nation by US News and World Report.

 Last year Teachers College awarded over $7 million of its own funds in scholarship and stipend aid and $2 million in endowed funds to new and continuing students.
 Most scholarship awards are made on the basis of academic merit.
 The SPA|NOLA targets assistance to support teachers from urban schools.
 Scholarships are applied to tuition only and students should expect to provide additional funds for the tuition balance, medical insurance, College fees, academic and living expenses.

 Since the program commences in June, students are advised to begin their financial aid application as soon as possible since it can take up to two months to process the FAFSA and other financial aid documents.
 In addition to the FAFSA, all students must complete a TC Financial Aid and Scholarship Application to be considered for aid and scholarship.

 Yes.
-For the summer sessions, SPA|NOLA arranges housing at Loyola University, New Orleans’ dorms.
+For the summer sessions, SPA|NOLA arranges housing at Loyola University, New Orleans College of Law graduate student dorms.
 The full housing fees need to be paid by the students.
-For summer session 2017, the cost of a room was around USD $1,000.
-The cost for summer session 2018 may slightly vary.
-Students who wish to stay at the Loyola University, New Orleans dorms need to provide a deposit to SPA|NOLA during Student Orientation.
+For summer session 2019, the cost of a room was approximately USD $1,000.
+The cost for summer session 2021 may slightly vary.
+Students who wish to stay at the Loyola University, New Orleans College of Law graduate student dorms need to provide a deposit to SPA|NOLA during Student Orientation in April.
 Details about the dorms and payment process will be communicated to the students closer to Student Orientation.